ysufender/ysufender/README.md

 - The first 'real' project I made, from my early highschool years: [SlimScript](https://github.com/ysufender/SlimScript.git).
 - A little [library](https://github.com/ysufender/CLIParser.git) for handling command line input, for creating command line tools.
-- [JASM](https://github.com/ysufender/JASM.git), A custom assembly language that mainly assembles into byte-code.
+- [JASM](https://github.com/ysufender/JASM.git), a custom assembly language that mainly assembles into byte-code.
 With the plans of native compilation using LLVM (maybe in far future).

 ## In Progress Projects to be Made Public Sometime in the Future: